karunakarrao/DevOps/Ansible/Ansible-commands.md

 ----------------------------------------------
 	$ cat ~/.ssh/id_rsa.pub

-to add a public key to remote authorized_keys file. to trust Ansible_master for password less authentication.
+to add a public key to remote `authorized_keys` file. to trust Ansible_master for password less authentication.

  	$ ansible all -m authorized-key -a "user=devops  state=present  key='ssh-rsa AAAAB3NzaC1ycQgdMNVsHM+dV0oNQnqG+ devops@bastion.0926.internal'" -b

-to Remove the same key, we can use the same command with belwo option.
-State=absent and option -b is to become sudo user
+to Remove the same key, we can use the same command with belwo option. `state=absent` and option `-b` is to become sudo user

-	$ ansible all -m authorized_key -a "user=devops state=presnet key='ssh-rsa AAAABfvVQgdMNVsHM+dV0oNQnqG+ devops@bastion.0926.internal'" -b
+	$ ansible all -m authorized_key -a "user=devops state=absent key='ssh-rsa AAAABfvVQgdMNVsHM+dV0oNQnqG+ devops@bastion.0926.internal'" -b

 ----------------------------------------------------
 lineinfile: module: